acumos/on-boarding/docs/developer-guide.rst

-In Onboarding project we have template folder under resources where we are putting all the Docker file with some other dependencies for different Models like h20,java_argus,java_genric,,python,r ,etc.
+In Onboarding project we have template folder under resources where we are putting all the Docker file with some other dependencies for different Models like h20, java_generic, python, r, etc.

 For example:

 For Onboarding H20 model we have the h20 Docker file and requirement.txt file attached below inside h20 folder.

-Onboarding code understands this Docker file related to particular model line by line it reads the commands and performs the action accordingly .It will download all the required dependences accordingly.
+Onboarding code understands this Docker file related to particular model line by line it reads the commands and performs the action accordingly.
+It will download all the required dependences accordingly.
 In this way we’ll Onboard Model by using this Onboarding Platform.

 Note: Make sure the Docker is installed in the local Machine before try to Onboard the model in by using our local machine Environment.